wonseok-crypto/wonseok-crypto.github.io/_pages/about.md

 Latest News
 ------

 (May.
 2024) My paper about the committing security of MACs was accepted to CRYPTO 2024!
-This is joint work with fantastic colleagues who met at [ASK 2024](https://askworkshop.github.io/ask2023/).
+This is a joint work with my fantastic group of [ASK 2024](https://askworkshop.github.io/ask2023/).

 (Apr.
 2024)	I visited the University of Cincinnati during the third week of this month to collaborate with [Seungki Kim](https://sites.google.com/view/seungki/).